The Kubernetes platform.

 Fluentd runs on every worker node of the cluster and is deployed as a Daemon Set.
 The Fluentd pods capture all of the stderr and stdout streams of every container running on the host (even those not hosted directly by kubernetes).
 Once the log message arrives in our custom fluentd plugin we determine where the message originated.

-Logger then acts as a consumer reading messages off of the NSQ logs topic storing those messages in a local Redis instance.
+Logger then acts as a consumer reading messages off of the Redis Stream logs topic storing those messages in a local Redis instance.
 When a user wants to retrieve log entries using the

 drycc logs command we make an HTTP request from Controller to Logger which then fetches the appropriate data from Redis.